Vheektoh/DEMENTIA-CLASSIFICATION/README.md

 - Custom CNN: A bespoke architecture tailored to the dataset's specific requirements.

 ## Results
--ResNet achieved the highest accuracy and emerged as the best-performing model due to its depth and ability to capture complex features in MRI images.
+- ResNet achieved the highest accuracy and emerged as the best-performing model due to its depth and ability to capture complex features in MRI images.
 - AlexNet was the second-best model, demonstrating strong performance but slightly lower accuracy compared to ResNet.
 - The custom CNN also delivered promising results but was outperformed by ResNet and AlexNet.